Optimizing Autonomous Transfer Hub Networks: Quantifying the Potential Impact of Self-Driving Trucks: Methodology

-The optimization problem can now be stated as follows.
 Let $x_t \in [p(t)-\Delta, p(t)+\Delta]$ be the start time of task $t \in T$.
 The variable $y_a \in \mathbb{B}$ is the flow on arc $a \in \bar{A}$, i.e., it takes value one if the tasks are performed sequentially by the same vehicle and zero otherwise.
 For convenience, let $\delta^+_v$ and $\delta^-_v$ denote the out-arcs and in-arcs of $v \in \bar{V}$, respectively.
 Problem~\eqref{formulation:athn} then models the optimization of ATHN operations.
 Objective~\eqref{eq:athn:obj} minimizes the system cost as discussed above.
 Constraints~\eqref{eq:athn:visit} require that each task is performed at most once, and Constraints~\eqref{eq:athn:flowbalance} ensure flow conservation.
 The number of vehicles is limited by Constraint~\eqref{eq:athn:vehicles}.
 Constraints~\eqref{eq:athn:timemtz} are \citet*{MillerEtAl1960-IntegerProgrammingFormulation} constraints that model the passage of time and eliminate cycles.
 It is straightforward to show that the constants

 are sufficiently large to make the constraint inactive when $y_a=0$.
 Finally, Equations~\eqref{eq:athn:x}-\eqref{eq:athn:y} define the variables.
 For a consistent analysis, the solution is postprocessed to shift the start times to as early in time as possible.